-F1 programmes are expected to commence during July/August 2022.
+F1 programmes are expected to commence during July/August 2023.

 Newly appointed F1 doctors are required to attend a period of induction/shadowing (currently 4 days including 2 days shadowing) the F1 doctor they are taking over from before the start of the Foundation Programme.
 Applicants will be contacted either by their allocated foundation school and/or their employer with the details of local arrangements and their required start date.
-Please note that many employing organisations offer extended periods of induction/shadowing which exceed the national minimum requirements and so applicants should ensure that they are available to join their employing healthcare organisations from 27th July 2022.
+Please note that many employing organisations offer extended periods of induction/shadowing which exceed the national minimum requirements and so applicants should ensure that they are available to join their employing healthcare organisations during week commencing 24th July 2023.